FAQs

 Can I enter if I am based outside of the UK?

-The Women Poets’ Prize is open to all women poets regardless of whether they have never been published or been published many times over.
+The Women Poets’ Prize was open to all women poets regardless of whether they had never been published or had been published many times over.
 We recognise that publication in and of itself does not guarantee that a woman poet will feel supported, financially stable, or able to be fully creative.
-We also trust that those entering will be doing so because they feel they would genuinely benefit from the opportunities this particular Prize offers.
+We trusted that those entering would be doing so because they felt they would genuinely benefit from the opportunities this particular Prize offered.

 No!
 There is no upper age limit.
-You must however be over the age of 18 to enter.
+You must however be over the age of 18 to enter, or to become a member of the Women Poets' Network.

 What is the Foundation's position on trans women?

 The Rebecca Swift Foundation stands in full support of the trans community and the Women Poets’ Prize has, since its inception in 2018, welcomed applicants from all women including trans women.
+We consider a woman poet to be an individual for whom woman is a meaningful identifier or lived experience.
 The RSF was founded as an inclusive space to nurture the craft, creativity and wellbeing of women poets across the UK, and we remain committed to equality and supporting women of all backgrounds to raise up their voices.

 I am a woman poet looking for support in my day-to-day practice.
 Do you have any advice?